 Including shortcodes, a WordPress site is easier than ever.
 It just required some simple steps to add a shortcode.

-Yes, it is just simply by past an appropriate shortcode to a page or post, it will consequently make its individual components on that page or post.
-For a better arrangement, how about you utilize the Dokan shortcodes on an online marketplace.
+Yes, it is simply by pasting an appropriate shortcode to a page or post, it will consequently make its individual components on that page or post.
+For a better arrangement, how about you utilise the Dokan shortcodes on an online marketplace?

 At first, you have to go to WordPress Dashboard > Pages > Add New Page.
 And then you have to give a title to your newly created page or post.